 However, the testing issue occurred during the final minutes of the test, Boeing revealed, at approximately 99% of the final test loads.

-“The test team followed all safety protocols, and we are conducting a comprehensive root-cause assessment over the coming weeks,” the company said in a statement.
+The company said in a statement, "The test team followed all safety protocols, and we are conducting a comprehensive root-cause assessment over the coming weeks.

 "We remain fully focused on safety as our highest priority, as we subject the 777X to a rigorous test program prior to first flight."